List of Rocky characters: "Diamond Dame" Damian Anderson

 After the fight, Adonis visits Dame in the locker room and apologizes to him for not checking up on him for 18 years.
 Dame and Adonis reconcile, with both men admitting that it wasn’t each other’s fault.

 Damian Anderson is portrayed by Jonathan Majors.

 Additional characters

 Tony Gazzo

 Anthony "Tony" Gazzo (played by Joe Spinell) is a loan shark in Philadelphia who initially hires Rocky as an enforcer and collector to rough up people who owe him money.
-Even though Gazzo gets irritated whenever Rocky does not directly obey his orders, such as beating up people who are unable to pay him, he still has respect and patience for Rocky, even giving him money for a date with Adrian and later for his training for Rocky's first fight with Apollo.
+Even though Gazzo gets irritated whenever Rocky does not directly obey his orders, by refusing to beat people who are unable to pay him, he still has respect and patience for Rocky, even giving him money for a date with Adrian and later for his training for Rocky's first fight with Apollo.
 In the second film, Gazzo attends Rocky and Adrian's wedding.
 He unsuccessfully tries to persuade Rocky to come back to work for him multiple times.
 Gazzo is last seen in attendance to support Rocky in his rematch with Apollo.